AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 ## Introduction
-This project contains a set of tools that can be used to view Medal Of Honor for PSX Level files and images.
+This project contains a set of tools that can be used to view Medal Of Honor and Medal Of Honor Underground Level files and images.
-It was tested under Linux but it should also run on any other platform since it uses SDL2.
+It was tested under Linux and Windows but it should also run on any other platform.
 At the moment I've been able to extract and render all the images and level data except for Enemies and Animation.
 Game Files are not available into this repository and you need a copy of the game in order to use it.

 ## Common Formats
 ### TSB